dhutapratama/docs/session.md

 - `database` - sessions are stored in a relational database.
 - `memcached` / `redis` - sessions are stored in one of these fast, cache based stores.
 - `dynamodb` - sessions are stored in AWS DynamoDB.
-- `array` - sessions are stored in a PHP array and will not be persisted.
+- `array` - sessions are stored in a GO array and will not be persisted.

 </div>